sambatriste/netty-wiki-translation/Forked-Tomcat-Native.md

 You don't usually need to build `netty-tcnative` by yourself because we officially ship the JARs with the native libraries for Linux x86_64, Mac OS X x86_64, and Windows x86_64.
 If you are looking for a SNAPSHOT build, browse [our CI server](https://secure.motd.kr/jenkins/view/TCNative/).

+If you are on a platform we don't ship the JARs with the native libraries, such as Windows x86_32, follow the instructions in this section.

 ### Building on Linux

 Install the required packages: